-It’s Not Too Late to Stem the Flood of Joblessness
+The Economy Is Ruined.
+It Didn’t Have to Be This Way.

 The most important question is: What can we do now?

 Tragically, the U.S. likely missed its best opportunity to avoid mass layoffs.
-That would have been to take a page out of Denmark’s playbook and directly pay businesses to meet their payroll obligations and avoid mass layoffs.
+That would have been to take a page out of Denmark’s playbook and directly pay businesses to meet their payroll obligations and retain their employees.
 This would have accomplished several important goals.
 By reducing layoffs, it would have kept workers inside their companies, so that firms would have an easier time ramping up after the crisis passes.
 By reducing unemployment, it would have kept workers from having to take it on themselves to wait for hours on the phone, or online, to secure jobless benefits.
 By freezing the economy, it would have reduced anxiety for millions of people who, at this moment, don’t know where their next job is, or when they should realistically think about applying for work.

-But with jobless claims surging toward 10 million, we may be too late to pivot toward the northern European approach.
+But with jobless claims surging toward 10 million, we may be too late to pivot toward the northern-European approach.

-Instead, the U.S. economic-rescue package implicitly encourages layoffs and increases spending on the unemployed.
+Instead, the U.S. economic rescue package implicitly encourages layoffs and increases spending on the unemployed.
 Jobless benefits have been expanded, and many households will receive one-time payments of $1,200 per adult—plus $500 per child.

 Strengthening our jobless benefit programs in this way was necessary to keep families from starving, given the inevitability of historic layoffs.
 But had the U.S. reacted swiftly and creatively to the prospect of a historic sudden-stop recession, this level of layoffs would not have been inevitable.
 We could have paid workers a living wage to stay with their companies.
 Instead, companies are firing workers en masse, and we’re scrambling to pay them a living wage anyway.

-While it may be too late to reverse the millions of layoffs that have already happened, Congress still has a chance to stem the flood.
+While it may be too late to reverse the millions of layoffs that have already happened, Congress still has a chance to stem the tide.
 This can start with building on to the emergency rescue package.
-The new law provides for more than $300 billion in loans to small- and medium-sized companies through the Small Business Administration.
+The new law provides for more than $300 billion in loans to small- and medium-size companies through the Small Business Administration.
 These loans are designed to be forgiven if the companies borrowing money don’t fire their workers.

 Adam Serwer: We can finally see the real source of Washington gridlock

 The government can immediately strengthen this program in two ways—with more marketing and more money.
-First the administration should advertise the program, repeatedly, publicly urging companies to use government money to continue to pay their workers.
-The message should be: You have a patriotic and moral duty to hold onto your workers during this national crisis, and the government has a patriotic and moral duty to pay you to do it.
+First, the administration should advertise the program, repeatedly, publicly urging companies to use government money to continue to pay their workers.
+The message should be: You have a patriotic and moral duty to hold on to your workers during this national crisis, and the government has a patriotic and moral duty to pay you to do it.

-Second, Congress should return to session immediately to double the loan guarantees to over $600 billion.
+Second, Congress should return to session immediately to double the loan guarantees to more than $600 billion.
 That is approximately equal to 11 weeks of payroll for all companies with fewer than 500 employees in the United States.

 Instead, we are already in danger of moving in the opposite direction.
-Instead of rushing a larger small-business bailout through Congress, Senator Mitch McConnell has criticized Democrats who are calling for follow-up legislation.
+Instead of rushing a larger small-business bailout through Congress, Senate Majority Leader Mitch McConnell has criticized Democrats who are calling for follow-up legislation.

 If Congress does not move quickly, more ghastly history-making awaits us.
 At the height of the Great Depression, in 1933, approximately 25 percent of Americans were out of work.
-In the last two weeks, 6 percent of Americans filed for jobless benefits.
+In the past two weeks, 6 percent of Americans filed for jobless benefits.
 Today, we are dealing with a light-speed recession.
 But after two months of this, the word recession might not be sufficient.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.